JpEncausse/SARAH-Documentation/markdown/en/getting_started_v4.md

 3. (by default) Download and install x86 version of [Microsoft Speech Platform 11](http://www.microsoft.com/en-us/download/details.aspx?id=27225)
    ➔ Also install language engine [Microsoft Speech Platform - Languages 11](http://www.microsoft.com/en-us/download/details.aspx?id=27224)

-4. (optional) [Install a TTS Voice](http://encausse.wordpress.com/2013/05/23/sarah-joshua-jarvis-yuri-et-les-autres/) or use the default Windows 8 voice
-  ➔ [Voxygen](http://voxygen.fr) provide good voices (talk to them about SARAH !)
-  ➔ If you have any issues with the voices, please see [FAQ](faq)

 After these steps SARAH is ready [to be configured](#configuration). **If you have a Kinect**, please [see below the instructions](#kinect-v1) to make it work.

 ### Kinect v1